devendranaga/devendranaga.github.io/_posts/2025-08-25-Needham-Schroeder-Implementation.markdown

 Preconditions:
 ==============
-1. A and B knows each of their identities beforehand (somehow, either pre-provisioned via application etc).
+1. A and B knows each of their identities beforehand (somehow,  pre-provisioned).
 In case of embedded systems this can simply be a unique idenitier that is programmed during manufacturing.
 In other cases, A might know B via some means (DNS query for example).
 2. A and B both knows S, server public keys and they have shared with the server their public keys as  well.
+3. Let us assume the S is trusted.

 Protocol:
 =========